Masters Degree in Teaching Music

 Music Teacher Salary Potential and Job Outlook

 Music teachers work in a variety of settings, from colleges to private homes to nonprofit organizations.
 Those who wish to pursue careers with elementary, middle or high school students may be well-suited for a career as a music education teacher.
-According to the U.S. Bureau of Labor Statistics, middle school teachers had a median annual salary of $53,4301 in 2012, while high school teachers earned a median salary of $55,050.
-2
+According to the U.S. Bureau of Labor Statistics (BLS), middle school teachers had a median annual salary of $61,810 in 2022, while high school teachers earned a median salary of $62,360.

-Is Earning a Master’s Degree in Teaching Music Right for You?
+Is Earning a Master’s Degree program in Teaching Music for You?

-The music industry has undergone a measurable shift over the past decade, as digital streaming and cloud technology made their way to the public forum.
-Teaching practices in the industry have reflected such changes, so those who wish to teach music must make an effort to remain well-versed with the industry and its practices.
-These individuals must also be willing and able to convey information to students, ensuring their pupils are ahead of the times as well.
+The music industry has undergone a measurable shift over the past decade as digital streaming and cloud technology made their way to the public forum.
+Teaching practices in the industry have reflected such changes, so those who wish to teach music need to make an effort to remain well-versed with the industry and its practices.
+These individuals also should be able to convey information to students, ensuring their pupils are ahead of the times as well.